Cost of Attendance

 Tuition for 2016-2017 Academic YearCost Per Credit: $1,450 Total Tuition: $34,800

 books/suppliesVaries per course.
-The cost of course materials for Villanova University graduate tax students ranges from approximately $100-$1,000 per semester.
+The average cost of course materials for Villanova University graduate tax students is $46 per credit hour.

 Application Fee$50 non-refundable fee